-For many industries, Facebook Ads are still the best way to drive traffic to your website and have it convert.
+For many industries, Facebook Ads are still the best way to drive major traffic to their website and have it converted.
 This is especially true if your product is an impulse buy or you’re running a great offer.
 Stores that sell clothing, cool novelty items and products under $30 can do really well with Facebook Ads.

 The Facebook-Google Combo

 Influencer Marketing has become big business over the past 5 years.
 You’ve likely seen famous Instagram influencers spruiking the latest product on their social media accounts more than once.
-And while getting the likes of Kylie Jenner to promote your products may be out of your ballpark, there are literally thousands of micro influencers out there who you can connect with.
+While getting the likes of Kylie Jenner to promote your products may be out of your ballpark.
+There are literally thousands of micro influencers out there who you can connect with.

 So, how can you get some influencer promotion for your product?
 Here’s a quick method for you to get started…

 - Find influencers in your niche.
-Micro-influencers with under 20,000 followers are often great to work with as they won’t cost you an arm and a leg and their audience is generally extremely engaged (although you should check their engagement is proportionate to their follower count to make sure they are not employing any dodgy tactics).
+Micro-influencers with under 20,000 followers are often great to work with.
+They won’t cost you an arm and a leg and their audience is generally extremely engaged.
+You should check their engagement is proportionate to their follower count to make sure they are not employing any dodgy tactics.

-- Influencer Affiliate Code: to make things a little more worthwhile for your influencer and to help boost sales, you can give your influencer an affiliate code which will both earn her money and give a discount to their audience.
+- Influencer Affiliate Code: To make things a little more worthwhile for your influencer and to help boost sales, you can give your influencer an affiliate code.
+This will help in earning money and also give a discount to their audience.

 Instagram has been the playground of influencers for many years and is still a great platform to use for influencer marketing, but don’t forget the other players in the game.
-YouTube is an option that you should consider too; namely as the content is evergreen and doesn’t disappear after 24 hours or get pushed down a feed.
-YouTube videos can be watched over and over for year!
+YouTube is an option that you should consider too.
+Here the content is evergreen and doesn’t disappear after 24 hours or get pushed down a feed.
+YouTube videos can be watched over and over for years!

 More recently, TikTok influencers have begun to emerge, so exploring the social world’s newest player may be a great avenue too.

-If you’re looking for quick sales, the above three options are almost certainly the best paths to choose, but for those with a limited budget and some time on their hands, there is another way.
+If you’re looking for quick sales, the above three options are almost certainly the best paths to choose.
+But for those with a limited budget, there is another way.

 So, what is content marketing?

 Well, put simply, it’s any way you can put ‘content’ out to an audience which informs, entertains or intrigues them.
-For example, if you have a timber flooring company you could, write blogs about how to care for timber floors, create video tutorials teaching people who to lay floors and share images on social media to give people #inspo for designing their home to include timber floors.
+For example, if you have a timber flooring company you could, write blogs about how to care for timber floors.
+You can create video tutorials teaching people who to lay floors .
+Moreover you can also share images on social media to give people #inspo for designing their home to include timber floors.